 As procurement teams see more and more AI-generated content, submitting personalized, original responses will help you stand apart from the competition.

 Your unique creativity and detailed knowledge are vital for editing AI-generated outputs and ensuring that proposals are meticulously tailored to the client’s requirements.
-In this context, human-written cover letters play a crucial role in connecting to the buyer personally, and showcasing attention to detail for their specific needs.

-• Always Factcheck to Maintain Proposal Integrity
+Always Factcheck to Maintain Proposal Integrity and Trust

-Over 75% of consumers are concerned about misinformation from AI. 🤯 And it’s a valid concern, especially when it comes to proposal management.
-Human oversight is necessary to ensure the content you create is accurate.
+Over 75% of consumers are concerned about misinformation from AI.
+And it’s a valid concern, especially when it comes to proposal management.
+Human oversight is necessary to ensure the content you create is always accurate.

-• Train and Develop an AI-Ready Team
+Train and Develop an AI-Ready Team

 Having an AI-ready team is as crucial as choosing the right AI tool.
 Understanding the capabilities and limitations of different AI models is paramount, and teams should be trained on how to interact with these tools.